doruirimescu/python-trading/papers/mean_reversion_strategy.md

 * Common mode noise (trend) elimination
 * Impact of currency and monetary policy is eliminated
 * No shorting involved (one asset is bought at a time)
+* Scalability: we can scale this strategy across different industry sectors and different stock combinations inside the same sector

 ### Ideal characteristics
 It is immediately apparent that the ideal "wealth cycle" has the following characteristics: